SyedAnas26/Blood-Bank-Management/README.md

 Running the Script:

 * Clone the repository using git clone https://github.com/SyedAnas26/Blood-Bank-Management.git
-* Make sure you have installed python3
+* Make sure you have installed python3, tkinter, mysql connector
 * Run the main.py file using python ``` python main.py ```